-If you’d like a little more hand-holding (and we don’t blame you!), skip this guide and tackle the other sections as you need them on your journey to the most awesome site on the internet.
+If you want more hand-holding (and we don’t blame you!), skip this guide and tackle the other sections to create the most awesome site on the internet.

 Get started: register, fill in your profile, and name your new creation.

-- Register: Head to WordPress.com and set up a username and password for yourself.
+- Register: Go to WordPress.com and create a username and password.

-- Pick a web address: Choose your free YourAddress.wordpress.com web address.
-(For a custom YourAddress.com web address, head to the next step.)
+- Create a web address: Choose your free YourAddress.wordpress.com web address.
+(For a custom YourAddress.com web address, go to the next step.)

 - Choose a plan: Choose between Free, Personal, Premium, and Business.
 The Personal, Premium, and Business plans include a custom address.
 (What’s the difference between the plans?
 (Here’s the difference.)

 - Get a profile: Set up a profile with your personal information and upload a Gravatar — the image that represents you in the WordPress.com community.
-Click on the round icon in the upper right-hand corner of the screen (next to the bell) to tweak the details and upload an image.
+Click on the round icon in the upper right-hand corner of the screen (next to the bell) and then click on Profile to enter your details and upload an image.
 (Not in-depth enough for you?
 Here’s the in-depth version.)

 - Set your title: We’ll use your username to set your site’s title — just as a default, but you can change that.
 Go to My Sites → Customize → Site Identity to name your site and give it a descriptive tagline.